Lakebed Closed Graphic

 NO Drifting or Donuts on the Lakebed!

-Please remember that drifting and donuts are PROHIBITED on the El Mirage Dry Lakebed.
+Drifting and donuts are PROHIBITED on the El Mirage Dry Lakebed.

 Other Permits